amylour/irish_wildlife_matchup/README.md

   - The game will play a soundtrack of forest sounds.
   - The game will track the time taken and moves made by the player.
   - The game will record the score for the player from the previous play.
   - The game will have two playable sizes; 4x3 and 6x4 grid layouts.
-The player can choose which size by clicking a button.*

-  * Producing artwork for the 6x4 board was at this time not possible due to time restraints, however the larger gameboard will be added in the future with a wider variety of animals displayed on the cards.
+The player can choose which size by clicking a button - _Producing artwork for the 6x4 board was at this time not possible due to time restraints, however the larger gameboard will be added in the next version with a wider variety of animals displayed on the cards.
 I wish to have the cards shuffle through all of the available artwork, no matter the gameboard size, so that the user can challenge their skills.
+This is documented in the future features section._

 ### **3. Structural**

 Clear pathways to interactivity are essential for this games success.

   - The player is informed of the rules via a modal window and a start 'Tick' button to bring them to the gameboard.
 This window also presents an input section to enter the players name to record their recent score, but this is optional.
+A placeholder informs the user of this.
   - Buttons and toggles along the perimeter of the gameboard give the player the options to control the visual and acoustic aspects of the game.
 (Game size choice will be made available in future versions.)
   - The player is informed of their win, time taken and moves made by modal window when the final cards are matched.
-This modal is personalised with the user's name if they choose to enter it in the 'start' modal.
+This modal is personalised with the user's name if they choose to enter it in the 'Start' modal.
   - The layout and design of the gameboard changes very minimally between screen sizes to keep the experience consistent, and gameplay familiar.

 ### **4. Skeleton**